 October 10-12: Spencer Foundation Risk Manager in Residence Shari Natovitz

-Shari Natovitz, senior vice president and director of risk management at Silverstein Properties, will be at The University of Alabama October 10-12 as the Spencer Education Foundation Risk Manager in Residence.
+Shari Natovitz, SVP and director of Risk Management at Silverstein Properties, will be at The University of Alabama as the Spencer Education Foundation Risk Manager in Residence.
 Natovitz manages a $100 million-plus insurance program for one of the highest profile projects in the nation, the rebuild of the World Trade Center.
 Prior to joining Silverstein in 2005, she spent decades as a construction broker with Marsh, its predecessor Johnson & Higgins, and later with USI.

 October 11: Alabama Insurance Day & Career Fair